bacalhau-project/examples/README.md

 Whenever you push to the main branch on this repository, a github action will automatically render your ipynb's into markdown and push them to the [docs repository](https://github.com/bacalhau-project/docs.bacalhau.org/).

+Please note that the push of the rendered code will delete and replace the existing files in the docs repository.

+You can pass Docusaurus yaml metadata by specifying a raw cell at the top of your notebook.
+See [the index](index.ipynb) for an example.

 ### Developer Help

 If you have any questions or spot anything missing, please reach out to `philwinder` or `enricorotundo` on the filecoin slack.